Odi massacre

-The Odi massacre was an attack carried out on November 20, 1999, by the Nigerian military on the predominantly Ijaw town of Odi in Bayelsa State.
+The Odi massacre was an attack carried out on 20 November 1999, by the Nigerian Armed Forces against the predominantly Ijaw town of Odi in Bayelsa State.
 The attack came in the context of an ongoing conflict in the Niger Delta over indigenous rights to oil resources and environmental protection.
 It is estimated that over 900 civilians were killed in the attack.